Hong Kong Premier League: Titles by clubs

+Attendance record

 Media coverage

-Live matches and highlights shows are provided free of charge through online website Facebook and Youtube in Cantonese.
+Live matches and highlights shows are provided through ontv and RTHK TV in Cantonese.

-With regards to English coverage, the official Hong Kong Football Association website, and to a lesser extent the South China Morning Post, provide match reports, player interviews, club information and league data.
+With regards to English coverage, the official HKFA website, and to a lesser extent the South China Morning Post, provide match reports, player interviews, club information and league data.
 The Hong Kong Football Podcast also covers the HKPL on a fortnightly basis.